-Shalisa Collins is assistant professor of Spanish and has been at St. Norbert College since 2005.
+Shalisa Collins is associate professor of Spanish and has been at St. Norbert College since 2005.
 She specializes in 19th, 20th and 21st century Latin American literature.

 Dr. Collins’ research and teaching interests include the Latin American novel, the Latin American detective novel, the literature of the Southern Cone and Mexico, Hispanic poetry, and literary theory.
 Her most recent scholarship has focused on Latin American detective fiction and its treatment of the notion of space and place to address social and political issues concerning Latin America.
 Dr. Collins is also the assistant editor for production of the Arizona Journal of Hispanic Cultural Studies.

 SPAN 203 Intermediate Spanish I